-Transition to Preceptorship
+PRAN 295 Transition to Preceptorship

-Transition to Preceptorship will prepare the learner for the final practice experience.
+Transition to Preceptorship prepares the student for the final practice experience.
 Simulation experiences and self-directed learning will provide the learner with increased competence and confidence in their final practice experience.
 Prerequisites: PRAN 201, PRAN 220, PRAN 222, PRAN 225 with "C+" grade or better; PRAN 255 and PRAN 291 with "Satisfactory" grade.

-$2\ CR$ / (30 theory hours total)
+2 CR / (30 theory hours total)